lgazda/springboot-rest-ffmpeg/README.md

 ```
 src/main/resources/application.properties
 ```
-By the default videoprobe requires ffprobe executable on the system path, you can set up a custom path by override setting 'ffmpeg.probe.path' property
+By the default videoprobe requires ffprobe executable on the system path, you can set up a custom path by override setting
 ```
 ffmpeg.probe.path=ffprobe
 ```

-# Building & running
+# Build and Run

 ## Building with Maven
 ```